Greece Yacht Charter Guide

 The Cyclades Islands Yacht Charter

-Wind and Sailing conditions: The ideal time to charter a yacht in the Cyclades Islands is June through mid July.
-By the end of July and August however, the ‘Meltemi’ wind that blows from the north, northwest can reach Force 5-6 and even on occasion Force 7-8 so caution is advised!
+Wind and Sailing conditions: The ideal time to charter a yacht in the Cyclades Islands is June through mid-July.
+By the end of July and August, however, the ‘Meltemi’ wind that blows from the north, northwest can reach Force 5-6 and even on occasion Force 7-8.

 The Ionian Islands Yacht Charter

 The Ionian Islands can be found in the cool deep waters off the west coast of Greece.
-The 12 islands and islets offer luscious vegetation, beautiful beaches and charming villages.
+The 12 islands and islets offer authenticity, a bohemian buzz, and charming villages.
 Corfu, Lefkada, Kefalonia, Zakynthos, Ithaca and Paxi are the six large Ionian Islands and Antipaxi, Erikousa, Mathraki, Othoni, Meganisi and the deserted islets of Strofades south of Zakynthos make up the rest.
-You will be sure to find the true meaning of Greek hospitality here.
-Historically influenced by British, French and Venetian cultures, you will find a cricket pitch on Corfu and an Italian twist to the cuisine!
+In Zakynthos, the Blue Caves and Shipwreck Beach are worthwhile visits, where a rusting liner leans into the chalky cliffs creating a dramatic and impressive view.

 Wind and Sailing conditions: The wind and sailing conditions in the Ionian Sea are steady and predictable which makes it fun for sailors of all abilities.
-Winds normally start to build around midday but drop off towards sunset – perfect for sailing to your evening destination after a morning spent snorkelling and enjoying the pristine waters, in one of the Mediterranean's deepest points.
+Winds normally start to build around midday but drop off towards sunset – perfect for sailing to your evening destination!
+The mornings can be spent snorkeling and enjoying the pristine waters.
 From May to September, the wind tends to blow from the northwest at Force 2-5.
 In spring and autumn, the wind is less strong and blows usually from the southwest.

 The Sporades Islands Yacht Charter